-- A. A taxpayer who claims a credit under the Military Reuse Zone program, the Qualified Facilities Tax Credit program, or the Renewable Energy Tax Incentive Program cannot claim a credit under the Program for the same employment positions.
-A.R.S. §§ 20-224.03, 20-224.04, 43-1074, 43-1079, 43-1083.01, 43-1083.03, 43-1164.01, 43-1161, 43-1164.04, 43-1167.
-There is no such restriction associated with capital investment. - B. If a C corporation elects to be taxed as an S corporation or the S Corporation status of the corporation terminates, the change in the corporation's filing status does not affect the ability to claim continuing credits.
+- A. A taxpayer who claims a credit under the Military Reuse Zone program, the Qualified Facilities Tax Credit program, or the Renewable Energy Tax Incentive Program cannot claim a credit under the Program with respect to the same employment positions.
+A.R.S. §§ 20-224.03, 20-224.04, 43-1074, 43-1079, 43-1083.01, 43-1164.01, 43-1161, 43-1167. - B. The physical location at which a taxpayer claims a credit must be a taxpayer's permanent place of business.
+Property owned by the customer and intended for a customer's use is not a location of the taxpayer. - C. If a C corporation elects to be taxed as an S corporation or the S Corporation status of the corporation terminates, the change in the corporation's filing status does not affect the ability to claim continuing credits.
 If a C corporation converts to S corporation status, unused credits (resulting from an entity tax liability smaller than the allowed credit) can be carried forward to offset any S corporation liability (at the corporate level) but cannot be distributed to or otherwise used by the shareholders.
 If an S corporation converts to C corporation status, any unused credits of the S corporation that were retained at the corporate level (whether because of the operation of the shareholder basis limitation of section 1366(d) of the Internal Revenue Code or otherwise) can be used by the C corporation; however, any unused credits that were initially allocated to or passed through to the shareholders cannot be used by the C corporation.
-Taxpayers filing on a combined or consolidated basis are considered to be a single taxpayer for all purposes of the Program. - C. An Insurance Holding Company System shall direct those affiliates claiming tax credits to prepare a report to the Authority disclosing the following information: - the aggregate amount of credits generated by the affiliates within the Insurance Holding Company System, - the specific affiliates that are claiming a premium tax credit and - the amount of the premium tax credit that is to be claimed by each affiliate for purposes of allocating the premium tax credit within the Insurance Holding Company System.
+Taxpayers filing on a combined or consolidated basis are considered to be a single taxpayer for all purposes of the Program. - D. A short tax year resulting from a change in a taxpayer's accounting period is considered a "taxable" year for all purposes of the Program.
+Accordingly, for example, a taxpayer may have fewer than 24 months (the duration of two complete taxpayer years determined without intervention of a short taxable year) to create additional QEPs and claim additional credits following the close of the taxable year in which the taxpayer satisfies the Statutory Thresholds.9